Making the most of your strategy execution

 - What is repetitively causing friction?

-Typically, more transparent strategy execution processes have less of the bureaucracy that leads to information silos.
+Typically, more transparent strategy execution processes have less bureaucracy which leads to information silos.
 A system like OKRs ensures transparency is more than an afterthought or ambition.

 Tip #6: Eliminate micromanagement